Spain’s Best Culinary Hotels for an Unforgettable Gourmet Getaway

 Canfranc Express, at Canfranc Estación, a Royal Hideaway Hotel, Huesca (1 Michelin Star)

-Dining at Canfranc Express is akin to stepping into the golden age of European rail travel.
-The restaurant, which holds a Michelin star, occupies a beautifully restored early-20th-century train carriage at the Canfranc Estación, a Royal Hideaway Hotel, recreating the elegance of historic dining cars.
+Dining at Canfranc Express is akin to stepping into the golden era of European rail travel.
+The Michelin-starred restaurant, housed in a beautifully restored train carriage dating back to the early 20th century at Canfranc Estación, a Royal Hideaway Hotel, recreates the elegance of historic dining cars.

-With seating for just twelve guests, the experience is deliberately intimate.
-Chefs Eduardo Salanova and Ana Acín present a multi-course menu inspired by the culinary traditions of Aragón, enhanced by modern techniques and subtle references to French cuisine — a nod to the station’s historic role as a gateway between Spain and France.
-Each dish tells part of the story of this iconic railway landmark.
+With seating for only twelve guests, the experience is deliberately intimate.
+Chefs Eduardo Salanova and Ana Acín serve a multi-course menu inspired by Aragón’s culinary traditions, enhanced by modern techniques and subtle references to French cuisine—a nod to the station’s historic role as a gateway between Spain and France.
+Each dish tells part of the story behind this iconic railway landmark.

 Canfranc Express